DasHomi/preventer/README.md

-# Preventer
+# Preventer 1.18

 A fabric mod that prevents you from doing dumb things.
 Every Feature can be toggled individually.
+Note, the 1.18 version will still get updates occasionally but the focus is more on the main point

 ## **Features**
 - No Strip